 The NC Chamber, like so many others, is also tracking new developments in the once-a-decade redistricting process occurring at the General Assembly, which has been the main focus of late for many legislators.
 With the results of last year’s U.S. Census giving North Carolina an additional U.S. House seat to draw into our congressional map, interested parties within and beyond our state are watching this process closely to see how our fourteen congressional districts – and our 120 N.C.
 House and 50 N.C.
 Senate districts – will take final shape.
 Legal hurdles have been an expected development with redistricting, and already several lawsuits have been filed challenging the process in our state.
 As map-making continues to advance this week, you can follow along and access key resources from this page hosted on the General Assembly’s official website.

-Of course, the Chamber isn’t only focused on the budget; when lawmakers are in town, we’re always on the lookout for new openings to advance the ball for job creators.
-Here are a few of the priorities our team is fighting hard to address beyond the budget:
+Of course, the Chamber is focused on much more than the budget and redistricting.
+Here are a few of the priorities our team has been working hard to address beyond the budget in recent months:

 Supporting value-driven health care:

 The health challenges created by COVID-19 have only reinforced the need to enhance access to high-quality, lower-cost health care options for employers and their workers.